WAtoday

 WAtoday is an online newspaper, focusing its coverage on Perth and Western Australia.
-It was established on 10 June 2008 and is owned by Nine Entertainment (formerly Fairfax Digital).
+It was established on 10 June 2008 by Fairfax Media and was included in the 2018 sale to Nine Entertainment.
+In April 2009, a one-off print edition was produced as a promotion.

-The company employs ten journalists in Perth.
-It is based in the same building as Nine television, on St George's Terrace.
+It employs ten journalists in Perth and is based in the same building as the Nine Network on St Georges Terrace.

-It is in competition with the online services provided by The West Australian and PerthNow, both owned by Seven West Media.
+It is in competition with the online services provided by The West Australian and PerthNow both owned by the Southern Cross Media Group.